About Pork And Beef Sausage

 What is the lysine-arginine ratio of Pork And Beef Sausage?

-The lysine-arginine ratio of Pork And Beef Sausage is 1.27.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Pork And Beef Sausage is 1.27, calculated from 1084.62mg lysine and 853.85mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost